waashk/starter-hugo-academic/content/home/experiences.md

 headless: true

 # Order that this section appears on the page.
-weight: 40
+weight: 50

-title: Experience
+title: Academic
-subtitle:
+subtitle: Service

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format